davi-cruz/davi-cruz.github.io/_i18n/en-US/_posts/2021-03-06-htb-passage.md

 The box of this week will be Passage, a medium-rated Linux box from Hack The Box created by [ChefByzen](https://www.hackthebox.eu/home/users/profile/140851).

-Write-ups for Hack The Box are always posted as soon as machines get retired {: .notice--info}
+Write-ups for Hack The Box are always posted as soon as machines get retired.
+{: .notice--info}

 ## Enumeration